hoodiehq/hood.ie/README.md

 ## Getting started

-To get started check out the recent version and type `npm install`.
-You also need [Jekyll](http://jekyllrb.com/) installed.
+To get started check out the recent version and type `npm installbundle` and `bundle`.
 Then type `npm start` to start a local server on `localhost:1337`.
 This will run Grunts default task, so if you have `grunt-cli` installed globally you can also type `grunt` instead.

 There's also a production task (`npm run build` or `grunt build`) which at this point just spits out a compressed CSS file, without sourcemap in a dedicated folder(css/build).